 Do I need a new academic gown?

 You are now entitled to wear a BA gown which differs to the undergraduate gown you have been used to wearing.
 It may be possible to hire, borrow or purchase gowns, subject to availability, for such occasions from the Graduate Union.
 However, many new postgraduate students opt to have a gown of their own, which can be purchased directly from Ryder & Amies.
-Before ordering your gown, please contact the Tutorial and Admissions Office to obtain a voucher code, which is redeemed at checkout to receive a discount on the cost of a BA gown.
-Gowns are available at a reduced price of £42.50 compared to significantly higher prices in the city (approximate cost £95 for a BA gown).
+Before ordering your gown, please contact the Tutorial and Admissions Office to obtain a voucher code, which is redeemed at checkout to receive a discount of £7.50 on the cost of a BA gown.